XronosSchedulingLtd/schedulerinstallationdocs/realdata.rst

 running in production mode then restart the server with "sudo service nginx restart".

+You need to enable a couple of APIs on the Google Developers Console in order for authentication to work.
+These are:

+- Contacts API
+- Google+ API

 .. warning::

   It seems it can take a few minutes for your new credentials to propagate to Google's servers.
 When you first create them, try waiting 5 minutes before attempting to log in to the Scheduler application.

 You should now be able to log in to your Scheduler installation using the gmail address of the staff member which you set up earlier.